cinecert/mxf-digest/readme.md

 The resulting digest value must have a canonical encoding to promote interoperable use across applications.
 This proposal defines a URN encoding which employs a Base58 alphabet chosen for brevity and lack of ambiguity when used with common path separators.

-Note: The Base58 encoding defined by SMPTE ST 2114 is re-used here, but the C4 ID digest and block digest methods are not used; the C4 ID algorithm for non-contiguous blocks of data sorts and de-duplicates the constituent block digests, resulting in a process that would produce the same identifier for two MXF files that differ only in the order of their respective KLV packets, or in the repetition of certain identical packets.

 ## Normative References